scitran/client/Data-organization.md

     scitran.file<TAB>      - Shows all the basic File methods scitran.<TAB>          - Shows all the methods

-One additional data container type, the **Collection**, is described later on this page.
+One additional data container type, the **Collection**, is described below.
 Other objects (Analyses, Gears, and Jobs) are described in the [Computational organization section](Computational-organization).
 Most of these containers can include Files.

 ### Notes, tags and attachments